AbdoMgdy/sentri-dashboard/README.md

 ## Description
 A Dashbaord made in vue open the demo and link your facebook page in settings.
+- Then in Catalog add Categories and then add items that belong to a catgory
+- Then you can test it out by talkin to you facebook page.

 ## Project setup
 ```